Effectful Mealy Machines: Effectful Streams

-The coinductive definitions of sequential composition and whiskering of \effectfulStreams{} need the stronger coinductive hypothesis given by \parameterizedEffectfulStreams{}; the definition for generic streams is, then, obtained by taking the parameter to be the monoidal unit, \(P = I\).
+The coinductive definitions of sequential composition and whiskering of \kl{effectful streams} need the stronger coinductive hypothesis given by \kl{parametrized effectful streams}; the definition for generic streams is, then, obtained by taking the parameter to be the monoidal unit, \(P = I\).